socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 ======

-The Notepad-12FX has a ducker feature which can duck USB playback channels 1+2 (on the Notepad-12FX four channel USB playback device) when it detects a signal on any combination of the four channels going to the USB audio capture device.
+The Notepad-12FX has a ducker feature which can duck USB playback channels 1+2 (on the Notepad-12FX four channel USB playback device, playback channel 3+4 are not ducked) when it detects a signal on any combination of the four channels going to the USB audio capture device.

 TODO: What about the 8FX with its two MIC channels and two channel
       Audio capture?
 What about the Notepad-5 with its single MIC channel, two channel Audio interface and no FX engine?
       Screenshots from the Windows/MacOS vendor software with one of those devices connected might be helpful here, even without packet dumps.

 The ducker is not mentioned at all in the user manual for the Notepad series of mixers, but it can be turned on and off and its parameters